prompy-dev/AutoRAG/README.md

-# Prompt Engineering RAG System
+# AutoRAG

-A Python application for building a vector database in Pinecone from instructional documents on prompt engineering.
-This system processes documents, generates embeddings using OpenAI, and stores them in Pinecone for retrieval.
+A Python application for automatically building vector databases from document collections.
+This system processes documents, generates embeddings using OpenAI, and stores them in Pinecone for retrieval and RAG (Retrieval-Augmented Generation) applications.

 ## Features